E.P.Tampa (Offer Nissim Featuring)

 E.P.
-Tampa is the third studio album by Israeli singer Dana International, released on the IMP Dance label in 1995.
+Tampa is the first extended play by Israeli singer Dana International, released on the IMP Dance label in 1995.
 The album is considered to be more of a mini-album as it has just seven tracks.

 E.P.
 Tampa, released in Israel with the catalogue number IMP 2022, is a remix album with two new recordings: "Flash Gordon" and "Mi She-Lo Roked - Omed", the latter a duet with Tzvika Pik who later composed Dana's Eurovision Song Contest winner "Diva".

 The E.P.
 Tampa album includes songs sung in three languages; Hebrew, Arabic and French.

 Track listing

 Note: on the CD cover only song titles appear with time lengths in Hebrew script, except for "Qu'est-Ce Que C'est".
 Remix descriptions appear in Latin script.
 Additional details such as the language in which the songs are sung and English translations of the song titles are given here for informational purposes only.